viamrobotics/docs/docs/data/_index.md

 {{% /alert %}}

-Sync data stored on the robot to the cloud.
+Sync data stored on the machine to the cloud.

 {{< tabs >}}
 {{% tab name="Go" %}}